curtispuetz/pypp-docs/docs/index.md

 The main purpose is to shorten the amount of code you need to write to do the same thing and to make the code more readable.
 The code of Py++ is much shorter and more readable than the C++ code you would have to write for the same thing.

 Another main purpose is to make reasoning about your code eaiser.
 Py++ is accomplishing this by only supporting a subset of C++ features, so that you don't have to think about as many possibilities.
+The goal is to be able to reason about your code almost like it is Python code.

 Another advantage is that library management is more standardized in Py++.
 You can use pip for Py++ libraries, just like how it is for a Python project.